MicrosoftDocs/sysinternals/sysinternals/downloads/rdcman.md

 **Runs on:**

-- Client: Windows Vista and higher.
+- Client: Windows 8.1 and higher.
-- Server: Windows Server 2008 and higher.
+- Server: Windows Server 2012 and higher.